-The system of internal control, risk management and detection/prevention of irregularities currently implemented in the Company stems from an in-depth and continuous process of improvement and adaptation of internal reflection in the Company, involving both the Board of Directors, in particular its Executive Committee, and the Risk Committee, and also the various support areas - in particular the Risk Management areas and Organisational Development and Strategic Planning - or the support of external specialised consultants, where appropriate.
+The internal control system (comprising the risk management, compliance and internal audit functions), currently implemented in the Company, is the result of a continuous and thorough improvement and reflection process within the Company.
+This process involves the Board of Directors, in particular its Executive Committee, the Risk Committee, the various areas responsible for internal control (Risk Management, Compliance and Internal Audit), the Organisational Development and Strategic Planning area and, as appropriate, the support of specialist external consultants.

-In order to ensure compliance with the strategic objectives, the Board of Directors 2021 formalised the Risk Management Policy of the Corticeira Amorim Group which includes the definition of objectives, processes and responsibilities which ensure a solid risk management structure.
+In order to ensure compliance with the strategic objectives, the Board of Directors formalised, in 2021, the Risk Management Policy of the Corticeira Amorim Group, which includes the definition of objectives, processes and responsibilities which ensure a solid risk management structure.